On Exes and Envy – How to Handle Jealousy the Mature Way

 This is a straightforward question, but there are a lot of layers to it, so, I’ll start with the most obvious and work my way to the center of the onion, so to speak.

 No, you’re not a bad girlfriend for not wanting your boyfriend to be friends with an ex.
 Experiencing jealousy in a relationship does not automatically make you a bad partner.
 BUT, how you handle jealousy might.

 Are you looking through your partners’ phone/email/social media in attempt to monitor who he’s talking to?
-Are you being passive aggressive when he mentions grabbing a quick coffee with his ex?
-Are you accusing him of cheating on you anytime he talks to her?
+Or are you being passive aggressive when he mentions grabbing a quick coffee with his ex?
+Do you him of cheating on you anytime he talks to her?

 Without more information here, I would say that you need to do two things:

 First, figure out why you don’t want your boyfriend to be friends with his ex.
 Do you sense that he’s being unfaithful?
 Do you feel like he sees or talks to her too often for your liking?
 Did you have a bad experience in your own past that might be causing some bias?
 Or are you just generally unsure/uncomfortable with the idea of him remaining friends with someone he’s seen naked before?

 None of those answers are inherently wrong, but it’ll lead you to part two: talk to your partner.